-Khloe Kardashian, Kylie Jenner Announcing Pregnancy On ‘KUWTK’ Mid-Season Finale
+Khloe Kardashian, Kylie Jenner Announcing Pregnancy On ‘KUWTK’ Mid-Season Finale?

-Khloe Kardashian and sister, Kylie Jenner, will reportedly announce their pregnancies in a forthcoming episode of Keeping Up With the Kardashians, it has been revealed.
+Khloe Kardashian and her sister, Kylie Jenner, will reportedly announce their pregnancies in a forthcoming episode of Keeping Up With the Kardashians, it has been revealed.

 The reality stars have been keeping quiet on the joyful news, having yet to officially confirm anything, and that’s despite the fact that sources close to the family made the revelation well over two months ago.